CollisionSteam/Birthday-problem-Batch-reworked-/README.md

-# Birthday-problem-Batch-reworked-
+# Birthday problem Batch (reworked)
-Simulates the birthday problem in batch
+Simulates the birthday problem in batch after the rework it doesn't take as much lines as before.